kanaria69/Mainecoco/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## I fear for the calendar, its days are numbered.